EECS150/asic-labs-fa22/lab2/spec.md

 ## Simulation Environment

+This semester, we will use a new SLURM cluster to manage all the workloads.
+Due to the high number of students, please do not run any compute-heavy jobs on the eda machines to avoid clogging up the login nodes, such as simulation, synthesis, or layout (Small scripts are okay).
+For this class, all the `make` jobs should be run on the SLURM cluster.
+To submit your job to SLURM, prepend the command with `srun`.
+For example, `make sim-rtl` becomes `srun make sim-rtl`.
+For more information on SLURM commands, please visit the [official documentation](https://slurm.schedmd.com/overview.html).
+The course staff will be closely monitoring the usage of our computing resources, if there are any improper uses (e.g., running a long RTL simulation on the eda machines), we may terminate your running jobs and notify you.

+### Software Simulation

 We will be using Synopsys VCS as our Verilog simulator in this course.
 VCS works by compiling Verilog modules and generating a simulator binary file.
 You can then execute that binary file to produce the desired outputs.